 5. Buenaventura, Colombia

-If you’re looking for a coastal city to live in, then we’ve got you covered.
+We’ve got you covered if you’re looking for a coastal city to live in.
 This lovely city from the rainiest country in the world gets a staggering 258 days of rain a year!
 Psst, it’s also the rainiest big city in the world!

 6. Cairns, Australia

 From Colombia, we head all the way to the land down under to check out Cairns, also known as the gateway to the Great Barrier Reef.
 Cairns gets about 1992 mm of rainfall over 154 days.

 If the east is where your heart’s at, you can live in Timika, located in Tanah Air (Indonesian word for homeland and another word for Indonesia).
 Timika gets a crazy 244 days of rain!

 Returning to beautiful beaches, we arrive at Freeport, the main city on Grand Bahama Island.
 Living in this place stuck in perma-vacation will get you around 117 days of rain

 9. Prince Rupert, Canada

 Serving as a gateway to sensational wilderness spots, Prince Rupert is the pluviophile lumberjack’s dream destination.
 It gets around 2,620 mm of annual rainfall, making it Canada’s wettest city!